qihongl/learn-hippo/docs/paper_task_encoding/experiment_report.md

 more encoding probability to the endpoint than to earlier times on unseen situations?

-The answer has two levels:
+The answer has three levels:

 1. **Yes for basic feasibility.** Ten of ten fixed-duration DM policies learned endpoint-selective encoding from sampled delayed reward.
 2. **Not reliably with variable timing.** The released timing and missing-data rules yielded a mixture of successful and failed policies across ten seeds.
-3. **Not yet for the complete training distribution.** Exact and sampled methods did not produce a stable result under the full recent/distant/no-memory mixture.
+3. **No for the tested complete training distribution.** The selected batch-32 method failed its locked ten-seed recent/distant/no-memory replication.

 Future relevance is deliberately unobservable during the first presentation of an event.
 This is a natural feature of episodic memory, not a task defect and not a